juantercerodiego/server-setup-to-employee-login/README.md

 </p>

 <h1>Active Directory & User Management</h1>
-This project shows how I set up and managed a company’s "Digital ID Office."
-I used Active Directory to create user accounts, organize them into departments, and manage their access to the company's network.<br />
+This project is all about setting up the central "brain" of a company's network.
+I deployed a Windows Server in Azure, turned it into a Domain Controller, created organized departments, used a PowerShell script to bulk-create thousands of employee accounts, and finally linked a Windows 10 workstation to the domain to test a user login.<br />